-A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 15 (3).
+A member may appoint a proxy to attend a general meeting and vote on his or her behalf.
+The Trustees may from time to time determine the form in which Proxy Notices should be submitted to the charity In advance of any general meeting.
+Any proxy notice will be delivered in accordance with clause 30 (notices).